Rate of Growth of Distributionally Chaotic Functions: Preliminaries

-We will use the fact that absolutely Ces\`{a}ro bounded operators cannot be distributionally irregular.
-We recall for a Banach space $X$, the continuous linear operator $T \colon X \to X$ is said to be \emph{absolutely Ces\`{a}ro bounded} if there exists a constant $C>0$ such that
+We recall that absolutely Ces\`{a}ro bounded operators cannot be distributionally irregular.
+For a Banach space $X$, the continuous linear operator $T \colon X \to X$ is said to be \emph{absolutely Ces\`{a}ro bounded} if there exists a constant $C>0$ such that

 for all $x \in X$.
 If the orbit of $x \in X$ is distributionally unbounded, then it was proven in \cite[Proposition 20]{BBPW18} that